gohugoio/hugo/content/concept.md

 toc: true
 ---

-## Strategy, Tactics, and Requirements
+### Introduction

+The claims made in this strategic document are largely *empirical* and pulled from two major sources:

+* My experience starting 18 months ago as a new Hugo user.
+* Conversations with fellow Hugo users and noted trends within the [Discussion Forum][forum].

 {{% warning "Disclaimer" %}}
 WIP.
 Before any of my fellow content strategists banish me to content strategy hell, know that I *know* this is a *schlocky* version of a true strategic document.
+It'll get better.
+I promise.
 {{% /warning %}}

-### Introduction

-The claims made in this strategic document are largely *empirical* and pulled from two major sources:

-* My experience starting 18 months ago as a new user.
-* Conversations with fellow Hugo users and noted trends within the [Discussion Forum][forum].

-Ideally,
+## Strategy, Tactics, and Requirements

 ### Assumptions

-* The current documentation
+The current Hugo documentation

 * is confusing for new users
-    * is a common complaint in the Hugo forums ([example discussion 1][ex1], [example discussion 2][ex2])
+* is a common complaint in the Hugo forums ([forum discussion 1][ex1], [forum discussion 2][ex2])
 * lacks structure and is therefore
-        * unscalable, as demonstrated by [patch pages](http://gohugo.io/taxonomies/templates/) that seem out of place or require unnecessary drilldown
+    * unscalable, as demonstrated by patch pages (e.g. [here][patch1] and [here][patch2]) that seem out of place, require unnecessary drilldown, or duplicate content in other areas of the docs, thus requiring duplicative efforts to update
     * inconsistent in its terminology, style, and (sometimes) layout
     * limited in effective use of Alogolia's document search (i.e., because of redundant content grouping, headings, etc)
-        * difficult to optimize external search engines (SEO)
+    * difficult to optimize for external search engines (SEO)
 * does not leverage Hugo's more powerful feature (e.g., there is only *one* archetype); leveraging these features would help address the aforementioned shortcomings (i.e., scalability, consistency, and search)
 * assumes a higher level of Golang proficiency than is realistic for newcomers to static site generators or general web development.
-An prime example is the sparsity of basic and advanced code samples through the templating functions, some of which are still wholly undocumented.
+A prime example is the sparsity of basic and advanced code samples for templating functions, some of which may still be wholly undocumented.

 ### Goals

 New Hugo documentation should...

-* reduce confusion surrounding Hugo concepts; e.g., `list`, `section`, `page`, and `content type` with the intention of
+* reduce confusion surrounding Hugo concepts; e.g., `list`, `section`, `page`, `kind`, and `content type` with the intention of
     * making it easier for new users to get up and running
-    * creating better consistency and scalability for Hugo-dependent projects (viz., [themes.gohugo.io](http://themes.gohugo.io))
+    * creating better consistency and scalability for Hugo-dependent projects (viz., [themes.gohugo.io][hugothemes])
     * reducing the frequency of beginner-level questions in the [Hugo Discussion Forum][forum]
 * not require, or assume, any degree of Golang proficiency from end users;
     * that said, Hugo can&mdash;and *should*&mdash;act as a bridge for users interested in learning Golang.
 A implementationn example of this strategy point is the inclusion of `godocref:` as a default front matter field for all function and template pages.
 See [`archetypes/functions.md`][functionarchetype].